thomasfan100/a-python-static-site-generator/README.md

 ```
 pytest
 ```
-You should see that all the tests are failing.
-This is good!
-We’ll be fixing these tests once we jump into the build step.
-Every time you want to check your work locally you can type that command, and it will report the status of every task in the project.

 ## Previewing Your Work
 You can preview your work by running the command `python ssg.py` after the first module.